himankpathak/Game-Engine-Design/Instructions.md

 ## Instructions

-- Move the player using WASD keys.
+- Move the player using the WASD keys.
-- Place a block using Spacebar key.
+- Place a block using the Spacebar key.